 In FFY 2013, MAPC will compile data, prepare projections, and conduct analysis to support transportation modeling, plan development, and project evaluation.
-Using current employment data developed collaboratively with CTPS and information from the Development Database, MAPC will begin the preparation of employment projections for the region, municipalities, and TAZs.
+Using current employment data developed collaboratively with CTPS and information from the Development Database, MAPC will begin the preparation of employment projections for the region, municipalities, and transportation analysis zones.
 MAPC will also begin the development of a regional parcel-level dataset of land use, land value, development potential, and attractiveness attributes relevant to the creation of a land use transportation model.
-MAPC will also continue analysis of vehicle-level VMT estimates from Registry of Motor Vehicles inspection records, and will compare these estimates to data from the household travel survey and CTPS model output to improve our understanding of the relationship between land use and travel demand.
-Finally, MAPC will continue to support the development and implementation of methods for assessing the GHG impacts of transportation projects and consistency with GreenDOT.
+MAPC will also continue analysis of vehicle-level vehicle-miles-travelled estimates from Registry of Motor Vehicles inspection records, and will compare these estimates to data from the household travel survey and CTPS model output to improve the MPO's understanding of the relationship between land use and travel demand.
+Finally, MAPC will continue to support the development and implementation of methods for assessing the greenhouse gas impacts of transportation projects and consistency with GreenDOT.

-FFY 2013 Activities and Expected Work Products: Analysis of data, white papers, maps, data to support advanced transportation modeling; research relating VMT to household travel survey.
+FFY 2013 Activities and Expected Work Products: Analysis of data, white papers, maps, and data to support advanced transportation modeling; research relating VMT to household travel survey.

-FUNDING G RECIPIEI NT(S) FUNDING SOURCE(S 5) CTPS MAPC MassDOT FFY13 Total Budget PL MPO §5303 SPR MassDOT MassDOT \$5303 MBTA Other
+FUNDING UNDING RECIPIENT(S) FUNDING SOURCE(S 5) CTPS MAPC MassDOT FFY13 Total Budget PL MPO §5303 SPR MassDOT MassDOT \$5303 МВТА Other \$50,000 \$50,000 \$35,000 \$15,000